evkx/evkx.github.io/content/models/bmw/ix2/iX2_xDrive30/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 525 liters.
 With the rear seat down, it is 1400 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2605kg, and with the base weight of 2020 kg, you can max load 585 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2605 kg (5743 lbs), and with the base weight of 2020 kg (4453 lbs), you can max load 585 kg (1290 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750 kg (2646/1653 lbs).

 {{< sitefiguresized thumb="models/bmw/ix2/ix2_xdrive30/trunk_1_st.jpg" title="BMW iX2 xDrive30" width="3000" height="2001"  >}}